jellyfin/jellyfin.org/docs/general/clients/jellyfin-vue.md

 * [`version` key is deprecated](https://docs.docker.com/reference/compose-file/version-and-name/#version-top-level-element-obsolete)
 in Docker Compose, hence not included below.

-We're going to use the following `docker-compose.yml` as an starting point:
+We're going to use the following `docker-compose.yml` as a starting point:

 ```yaml
 services: